m3nu/wp-audit/README.md

 This little Go tool will scan a list of Wordpress sites in parallel and print the corresponding version.

 ## Installation
-Use the pre-built binaries from the *Release* page or with Go installed:
+Use the pre-built binaries from the [Release page](https://github.com/m3nu/wp-audit/releases) or with Go installed:

-`$ go get -uv github.com/m3nu/wp-audit`
+`$ go get -u -v github.com/m3nu/wp-audit`

 ## Usage
 First add all your WordPress domains in a textfile, omitting the protocol.
 See `domains.txt` for an example.
 Lines starting with `#` are ignored.